 If Multimatte needs to pre-compose a layer, it works just the same as if you selected that layer and clicked on Layer > Pre-compose… and then selected Leave all attributes… so the pre-comp will have the dimensions of the source item, and any transformations will be applied to the pre-composed layer in the current comp.

 Be careful when pre-composing.
-It can sometimes break things like advanced expressions or scripts.
+It can sometimes break things like advanced expressions or script functionality.

 Your new Multimatte layer will be at the top of your timeline and you can rename it and drag it anywhere you like.
 It'll only work in that comp.